usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 party.
 Often, the public entity has no control over or responsibility for a third party’s web content or the operation of the third party’s website.
-Accordingly, the proposed regulatory text in the NPRM provided that the public entity would have no obligation to make the content on a third party’s website accessible.
-138 This exception was originally provided to make clear that public entities can continue to provide links to independent third-party web content without making the public entity responsible for the accessibility of the third party’s web content.
+Accordingly, the proposed regulatory text in the NPRM provided that the public entity would have no obligation to make the content on a third party’s website accessible. {% fn 138 %} This exception was originally provided to make clear that public entities can continue to provide links to independent third-party web content without making the public entity responsible for the accessibility of the third party’s web content.